Hydrodynamic limit of the Kob-Andersen model: Introduction

 Unlike the models previously studied in \cite{GoncalvesLandimToninelli,BlondelGoncalvesSimon}, the KA model is cooperative.
 Due to this cooperative nature, the combinatorics behind the KA model becomes much more complicated.
 Consider the following question -- starting from a stationary measure and assuming that there is a particle at the origin, will this particle eventually move, or could it stay at the origin forever?
 When the model is non-cooperative the probability to stay forever at the origin is clearly $0$ -- we know that there is some non-zero density of mobile clusters in $\zz^{d}$ which diffuse freely, so at some point one of them will reach the origin and move the particle.
 When the model is cooperative, as in the case of the KA model, already this basic question becomes much more complicated.
 In some cooperative models the particle might remain blocked forever with positive probability, possibly depending on the density of the initial configuration.
 In the case of the KA model, it is shown in \cite{ToninelliBiroliFisher} that all particles will eventually move with probability $1$, unless the initial density equals $1$.

 In the context of the hydrodynamic limit, the techniques used in \cite{GoncalvesLandimToninelli,BlondelGoncalvesSimon} cannot be simply adapted to cooperative models.
 It is shown in Appendix \ref{sec:appendix} that cooperative KCLGs are non-gradient, a fact which makes the analysis of the hydrodynamic limit much more involved.
+See Appendix \ref{sec:appendix} for a more complete discussion.
 Another property of non-cooperative models used in \cite{BlondelGoncalvesSimon} is that the probability for a site to stay blocked forever for the dynamics in $\mathbb{T}_{N}^{d}$ decreases exponentially fast with the volume $N^{d}$, since it is bounded by the probability that no mobile cluster is found in $\mathbb{T}_{N}^{d}$.
 In the KA model, on the other hand, even though this probability decays to $0$, the decay is not fast enough.

 Recently, a few methods have been developed to overcome some of these difficulties, proving diffusive scaling of the relaxation time \cite{MST19KA} and of the motion of a tagged particle \cite{BlondelToninell2018KAtagged,ES20KAtagged} in the stationary setting.
 In both cases, the behavior is the same as that of the simple exclusion process, with time scales that are all slowed down by a factor which diverges quickly as the density approaches $1$.
 For example, in the case $k=d=2$, the relaxation time at density $\rho$ in a box of side $N$ behaves (roughly) like $e^{C/(1-\rho)}N^{2}$; and the path of a tagged particle in $\zz^{2}$ converges to a standard Brownian motion as the length scale $N$ diverges, when time is scaled (roughly) as $e^{C/(1-\rho)}N^{2}$.